 Are Herbicides the Only Way to Make Grass Go Away?

-While there are specially formulated herbicides that can kill only the grass that is ruining your guarded without affecting your plants, most people are leary of the safety of chemicals.
+While there are specially formulated herbicides that can kill only the grass that is ruining your garden without affecting your plants, most people are leery of the safety of chemicals.
 Not only are they worried about losing their flowers but they don’t want to expose chemicals to small children and animals that frequent the outdoors.

 If you are interested in using an herbicide make sure you check it out thoroughly before applying it to your flower bed.
 Do research online, check reactions from other gardeners, and talk to a knowledgeable person at your local gardening center who can guide you in the right direction.

 How to Get Rid of Grass Growing in Flower Beds

 If you are committed to dealing with this problem using natural means, there are several options that are easy, inexpensive, and reliably effective if implemented correctly.
 Here are five ways you can eliminate the infestation of grass and weeds in your beautiful flower bed without hurting any of your priceless plants.

 1 – Turn Up the Heat

 One of the easiest and least expensive ways to get rid of unwanted grass is to pour boiling hot water over them.
 This is a simple choice but you must take special care every step of the way.

 - Get a large pot, preferably with a spout or find a container that has a spout.
 Bring a large pot of water to a boil.
 You really only need water but you can add a cup of salt to make it even more effective.
 Once it is at the boiling pot, carry it to your garden or transfer it to a container that will make it easy to pour.
 Slowly and carefully pour the boiling water on the grass making sure to not get any hot water on your plants.

 - Repeat to make sure you have “watered” all the grass you want to get rid of.